Difficulty | Very hard | |

 See photos of hiking

-Why choose a trail at Dial Mountain, New York?
+Why hike at Dial Mountain, New York ?

 Discover Dial Mountain: A Hiker's Haven in the Heart of the Adirondacks